JulienGasser/ADA_4mousquetaires/index.md

 ## Once upon a time...

 $$\quad$$ There was a little and gentle brewer who dreamed of spreading happiness in the world.
 As everyone knows, beer makes people happy, so he decided to reach his dream by creating a beer and to spread it around the world.
 The problem is that he sucked at market study and didn't know how to begin with his business...
 If he first aimed to reach as many countries as possible and secondly the most people as possible with his beer, he had to make the good choices !
 Which type of beers to choose ?
 Where to open his brewery ? ...
 That's a complicated problem, isn't it ?
-Fortunately, Les4Mousquetaires were here to help this litte and gentle brewer by creating a tool that would help him a lot.
-This tool is a market simulator that will predict the spread of his beer according to the choice of his beer and brewery.
+Fortunately, *Les4Mousquetaires* were here to help this litte and gentle brewer by creating a tool that would help him a lot.
+This tool is a brewery success simulation that will predict the spread of his beer according to the choice of his beer and brewery.
 Will this gentle and little brewer reach is dream ?

 ## Brewery success simulation tool